kalkatos/functions-game/README.md

 # Functions Game Backend

 Backend for a turn-based game running on a serverless architecture.
-It is currently implemented for a rock-paper-scissors using Microsoft Azure, but is modular enough to allow changing the game and the service provider easily.
+The game implemented is rock-paper-scissors for the Azure Functions platform, but the code is modular enough to change the game and the service provider more easily.